HavokInspiration/wrench/README.md

 ### Modes

 The plugin is built around the concept of "modes".
-Modes are special class which will have the task of processing the request and return the proper response in order to warn the user that the website / application is undergoing maintenance.
+Modes are special classes which will have the task of processing the request and return the proper response in order to warn the user that the website / application is undergoing maintenance.

 The plugin comes packaged with two maintenance modes : ``Redirect`` and ``Callback``.